cake-tech/cake-docs/docs/get-started/setup/restore/index.md

     ![Click hamburger menu](./step1.png){:width="32%"}
     ![Click wallets](./step2.png){:width="32%"}
     ![Click create new wallet](./step3.png){:width="32%"} -->
 Go to the menu at the top-right.
-Tap on `Wallets`, then tap `Restore New Wallet` at the bottom of your screen.
+Tap on `Wallets`, then tap `Restore Wallet` at the bottom of your screen.

 ![Click hamburger menu](../setup/step1.png){:width="32%"}
 ![Click wallets](../setup/step2.png){:width="32%"}